matrix-org/matrix-spec-proposals/proposals/1730-cs-api-in-login-response.md

 # MSC1730: Mechanism for redirecting to an alternative server during login

-Complex homeserver deployments may consist of several homeserver instances, where the HS to be used depends on the individual user, and is determined at login time.
+Complex homeserver deployments may consist of several homeserver instances, where the HS to be used for a user session is determined at login time.
+The HS might be chosen based on any of a number of factors, such as the individual user, or a simple round-robin to load-balance.

-It may therefore be useful to provide a mechanism to tell clients which endpoint they should use for the client-server (C-S) API after login.
+One solution to this is for users to log in via a "portal server", which accepts the login request, and picks the server accordingly.
+This proposal suggests adding a field to the `/login` response which tells clients which endpoint they should use for the client-server (C-S) API after login.

 ## Proposal